SondagesPro/pdfReport/README.md

 Use question text to create a pdf report : send it by email, save in survey.

+**This plugin is currently not compatible with LimeSurvey 4.X version and up**

 ## Installation

 ### Via GIT